adujardin/rtsp-server/README.md

 ## Running it

 The filepath need `/host` in front since we added the whole `/` as a volume.
-On the host the sample video will be located at `/home/user/Downloads/sample-mp4-file.mp4`
+On the host the sample video will be located at `/home/user/Downloads/sample-mp4-file.mp4`.
+This video sample can be downloaded at https://www.learningcontainer.com/wp-content/uploads/2020/05/sample-mp4-file.mp4

 ```sh
 docker run --rm -v /:/host -p 8554:8554 rtsp-file-test /host/home/user/Downloads/sample-mp4-file.mp4